 The Design Anthology editorial team will then shortlist entries to a total of maximum 20 per award.

 The shortlist will then be passed to the judging panel.
 The panel will grade all works presented.
 Three finalists per award will be agreed upon.
-The scorecards will be passed individually from each judge to an independent third-party auditor, who will tally the scores and determine the prize winners.

 All entries will be evaluated at each stage using the judging criteria outlined above.